Skip to content

 Returns

-- `nme`: New expected returns estimator with the appropriate weights applied.
+• me: New expected returns estimator of the same type as the argument, with the appropriate weights applied.

 Examples